dezyne/community/RaspberryDemos/README.md

 # Rasp1DemoButton
 The most simple one.
 Just one button driving one led.
 The button is polled on a timer interrupt.
 The timer is instantiated from the Dezyne runtime.
+Verum has a small video on request that guides you through all the steps of integrating the Dezyne code on the Raspberry.

 # Rasp2Demo4Leds
 Similar to the first one but enhanced to 4 leds and 4 buttons.